pagkly/Zed/Investopedia3/How Convertible Bonds Benefit Investors and Companies.md

 Issuing convertible bonds can also help provide investors with some security in the event of default.
 A convertible bond protects investors' principal on the downside, but allows them to participate in the upside should the underlying company succeed.

 A startup company, for example, might have a project that requires a significant amount of capital resulting in a loss in the near-term revenues.
 However, the project should lead the company to profitability in the future.
-Convertible bond investors can get back some of their principal upon failure of the company while they can also benefit from [capital appreciation](https://www.investopedia.com/terms/c/capitalappreciation.asp), by converting the bonds into equity, if the company is successful.
+Convertible bond investors can get back some of their principal upon failure of the company while they can also benefit from [[capital appreciation]](https://www.investopedia.com/terms/c/capitalappreciation.asp), by converting the bonds into equity, if the company is successful.

-Investors can enjoy the value-added component built into convertible bonds meaning they're essentially a bond with a [stock option](https://www.investopedia.com/terms/s/stockoption.asp), particularly a call option.
+Investors can enjoy the value-added component built into convertible bonds meaning they're essentially a bond with a [[stock option]](https://www.investopedia.com/terms/s/stockoption.asp), particularly a call option.
 A call option is an agreement that gives the option buyer the right—not the obligation—to buy a stock, bond, or other instruments at a specified price within a specific period.
-However, convertible bonds tend to offer a lower coupon rate or [rate of return](https://www.investopedia.com/terms/r/rateofreturn.asp) in exchange for the value of the option to convert the bond into common stock.
+However, convertible bonds tend to offer a lower coupon rate or [[rate of return]](https://www.investopedia.com/terms/r/rateofreturn.asp) in exchange for the value of the option to convert the bond into common stock.

 Companies benefit since they can issue debt at lower interest rates than with traditional bond offerings.
 However, not all companies offer convertible bonds.
 Also, most convertible bonds are considered to be riskier/more volatile than typical fixed-income instruments.